Shelley Smith (American football)

-Shelley Andres Smith (born May 21, 1987) is a former American football guard.
-He was drafted by the Houston Texans in the sixth round of the 2010 NFL Draft.
+Shelley Andres Smith (born May 21, 1987) is an American former professional football guard.
+He was selected by the Houston Texans in the sixth round of the 2010 NFL draft.
 He played college football at Colorado State.

 Professional career

 Houston Texans

-Smith was drafted by the Houston Texans in the sixth round (187th pick overall) of the 2010 NFL Draft.
+Smith was selected by the Houston Texans in the sixth round (187th pick overall) of the 2010 NFL draft.
 He was the highest drafted CSU Rams offensive lineman since Clint Oldenburg in 2007.
-On June 16, 2010 Smith signed a four-year deal with the Texans worth $1.894 million.
-On October 6, 2010 Smith was waived.
+On June 16, 2010, Smith signed a four-year deal with the Texans worth $1.894 million.
+On October 6, 2010, Smith was waived.
 The next day Smith was signed to the teams practice squad.
-On December 1, 2010 Smith was signed to the teams active roster.
-On August 29, 2011 Smith was placed on injured reserve with an ankle injury, ending his season.
-On September 1, 2012 Smith was waived.
+On December 1, 2010, Smith was signed to the teams active roster.
+On August 29, 2011, Smith was placed on injured reserve with an ankle injury, ending his season.
+On September 1, 2012, Smith was waived.

 St. Louis Rams

-On September 3, 2012 Smith was claimed off waivers by the St. Louis Rams.
+On September 3, 2012, Smith was claimed off waivers by the St. Louis Rams.
 On October 21, 2012, Smith made his first career start at left guard against the Green Bay Packers.
 In 2013 Smith played 371 offensive snaps.

-Miami Dolphins
+Miami Dolphins (first stint)

 After Smith's rookie contract expired, Smith signed with the Miami Dolphins on March 14, 2014.
 Smith rotated at many positions with the Dolphins.
 Smith had stints at right guard, left guard and center.
 He was released on March 10, 2015.